samsquire/ideas4/README.md

 I want my CPU intensive code to be isolated from other CPU intensive code and my IO code to be isolated too.

-We can use the LMAX disruptor pattern and thread pools for efficient processing.
+We can use the LMAX disruptor pattern and dynamic thread pools for efficient processing.

 We want to handle multiple consumers and multiple producers.
 And scale by adding more of each.